 Narra Hill is one of my dream staycations.
-Yeah, I’m probably going to compile a list of my Airbnb bucket list and ticked items soon.
 This bed-and-breakfast is located at a lush mountainside in Tagaytay, with an overlooking view of Taal Lake.
-It was honestly a kilig moment when I finally booked a room here.
+It was honestly a kilig moment when I finally got the chance to stay here.

-There are only 6 rooms you can book, and you can choose among: kubo (cottage), balcony room or premiere suite.
+Currently, there are 6 rooms available for booking.
+You can choose among: kubo (cottage), balcony room or premiere suite.
 The kubos are beside the plunge pool area, while the rest are in a separate building with an infinity pool.
-Whichever room you book, you have access to both these amenities.
+Whichever room you book, you have access to both pools.

-I booked a premiere room for an overnight stay and invited Jona of Jona Shares along (she’s been my staycation buddy from my previous stays in Ataalaya Farmhouse and Costales Nature Farms).
+I stayed here sometime in 2019.
+I booked a premiere room and invited Jona of Jona Shares along.
+She’s been my staycation buddy from my previous stays in Ataalaya Farmhouse and Costales Nature Farms.
 I chose this room because it has a bath tub.

 There’s a bathroom with a bath tub, as well as hot-and-cold rainshower and bath items (body shower, shampoo, conditioner).
 I love that the shampoo and conditioner smells like herbs, like those used in spas.
 There are bathrobes and towels provided as well.